<<< Part 1: Avoid the Wall of Shame & Stay Within Budget

 DIY HIPAA compliance strategy #2 – sign BAA’s

-Bendix reports that the extent to which a healthcare company is liable when a business associate fails is not clearly delineated, so be careful with contracts that involve anyone with health information access – electronic or hard copy.
+Bendix reports that the extent to which a healthcare company is liable when a business associate fails is not delineated, so be careful with contracts that involve anyone with health information access – electronic or hard copy.
 Have an attorney look over the agreement.
-The vendor should offer a business associate agreement of its own, a good sign that they are experienced with healthcare solutions.
+The vendor should offer a business associate agreement, a good sign that they are experienced with healthcare solutions.

 DIY HIPAA compliance strategy #3 – insure the data